 The Department of Veterans Affairs is one of the biggest and most complex offices in the U.S. government.
-Usually alluded to as the Veterans Administration (VA), the division has a yearly financial plan of $240 billion for monetary year 2021.1 It at present has around 360,000 workers and keeps up with and works roughly 6,000 structures, including 1,600 medical services offices, 144 clinical focuses, and 1,232 outpatient destinations of changing intricacy.
-As well as giving medical care to around 9 million veterans every year through the Veterans Health Administration (VHA), it likewise regulates the GI Bill instruction program and a home credit program for veterans, just as keeps 135 graveyards where Americans can cover the bold assistance individuals who have forfeited such a great amount for their country.2
+Usually alluded to as the Veterans Administration (VA), the division has a yearly financial plan of $240 billion for the monetary year 2023.
+It at present has around 360,000 workers and keeps up with and works roughly 6,000 structures, including 1,600 medical services offices, 144 clinical focuses, and 1,232 outpatient destinations of changing intricacy.
+As well as giving medical care to around 9 million veterans every year through the Veterans Health Administration (VHA), it likewise regulates the GI Bill instruction program and a home credit program for veterans, just as keeps 135 graveyards where Americans can cover the bold assistance individuals who have forfeited such a great amount for their country.

 An Opportunity for Change: President Biden’s First Defense Budget Proposal